apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**United Leads Airline Rally On Earnings, Records $200 Million Hit From Boeing Grounding**
+**Delta Game Emulator Now Available From App Store on iPhone**

-You can read more about it [here](https://www.investors.com/news/ual-stock-rallies-united-airlines-earnings-airline-stocks/).
+You can read more about it [here](https://www.macrumors.com/2024/04/17/delta-game-emulator-iphone/).

 ## Requirements
 - Python 3.8